-A working interest in an Oil & Gas well can generate several tax benefits and lower your tax liability on your 2011 income tax return.
-Marginal production of oil and gas.
+A working interest oil and gas tax treatment well, can generate several tax benefits and lower your tax liability on your 2011 income tax return.
+Marginal production of oil and gas tax deductions.
 With soaring gas prices in recent years, many oil and gas wells have positive cash flow.
 The IRS allows a depletion deduction for the oil and gas produced from the well.
-The depletion deduction can be computed either by amortizing the cost of the well (units of production method) or on percentage depletion method—usually, 15% percent of the gross income.
+The depletion deduction can be computed either by amortizing the cost of the well (units of production method) or on percentage depletion oil and gas method—usually, 15% percent of the gross income.

 Historically, the IRS limited the depletion deduction to 100% of taxable income.
 However, the 100% taxable income limitation on percentage depletion for the marginal production of oil and natural gas also applies to tax years beginning in 2010 and 2011.